-Quality illustrations

-Very good Weak

-If a decision is taken against their wishes, children and young people are supported to understand why.
+Quality illustrations Very good Weak If a decision is taken against their wishes, children and young people are supported to understand why.
 Information is shared by consent and is managed and recorded to reflect discussions which have taken place to explain this and any exceptions.
 Includes children, young people and families in processes and in decisions about their lives.
 Provides timely information about independent advocacy services in a manner which enables participation.
 Actively encourages children, young people and families to share their views about the services that they receive.
 Acts on information received from children, young people and families to improve their individual experiences and experiences for others.
 Creates an environment where children, young people and families feel enabled to provide feedback and make a complaint where necessary.
 Responds quickly to complaints and provides feedback on the outcome and any actions that have been taken.
 The organisation takes responsibility for its actions and children, young people Does not respond in a timely way to children, young people or families when they have made a complaint, or they experience negative consequences as a result.
+Responds quickly to complaints and provides feedback on the outcome and any actions that have been taken.
 The organisation takes responsibility for